Blah2014/rafscroll/README.md

 ### Callback
 {Function} A callback function is the first argument.
 This will get invoked on each animation frame.

+Example:

+    new rafscroll(someFunction);

 It will be passed the last known scroll event as the first argument.

 Example:

-    new rafscroll(someFunction);
+    new rafscroll(function(e) {
+      console.log(e); // Last known scroll event.
+    });

 ### Context
 {Object} Just an easy way to bind this function to the desired scope.